Wells Cathedral Choir

 x

-Wells Cathedral Chamber Choir, under the Direction of Mr Matthew Nicholls, was launched in September 2021 and is one of the South West’s leading auditioned chamber groups specialising in liturgical music.
+Wells Cathedral Chamber Choir was launched in September 2021 and is one of the South West’s leading auditioned chamber groups specialising in liturgical music.

 The Chamber Choir sings around thirty services each year in Wells Cathedral and also spends a week in residency providing the music in another cathedral.
 A typical weekend in Wells involves singing Evensong on Saturday and the Eucharist and Evensong on Sunday.